-- A. Staffing levels are projected to be abnormally low for at least one (1) work shift. - B. The Sheriff's Department is operating under an emergency condition.
+A. Staffing levels are projected to be abnormally low for at least one (1) work shift.

+B. The Sheriff's Department or District's Attorneys' Office is operating under an emergency condition.
 An emergency condition is defined as any specific unusual occurrence, unusual event or situation, such as, but not limited to, localized natural disasters, riots or extended breaches of the peace that require additional staffing of personnel to control the situation.